SQL Data Discovery and Classification

 Accessing the classification metadata

-The classification metadata for Information Types and Sensitivity Labels is stored in the following Extended Properties:
+Prior to SQL Server 2019, the classification metadata for information types and sensitivity labels is in the following Extended Properties:

-The following code example returns all classified columns with their corresponding classifications:
+For instances of SQL Server 2017 and prior, the following example returns all classified columns with their corresponding classifications:

 SELECT schema_name(O.schema_id) AS schema_name, O.NAME AS table_name, C.NAME AS column_name, information_type, sensitivity_label FROM ( SELECT IT.major_id, IT.minor_id, IT.information_type, L.sensitivity_label FROM ( SELECT major_id, minor_id, value AS information_type FROM sys.extended_properties WHERE NAME = 'sys_information_type_name' ) IT FULL OUTER JOIN ( SELECT major_id, minor_id, value AS sensitivity_label FROM sys.extended_properties WHERE NAME = 'sys_sensitivity_label_name' ) L ON IT.major_id = L.major_id AND IT.minor_id = L.minor_id ) EP JOIN sys.objects O ON EP.major_id = O.object_id JOIN sys.columns C ON EP.major_id = C.object_id AND EP.minor_id = C.column_id